 Continuation and expansion of Emergency Paid Leave Policy

 This applies to all employees, whether or not they have been designated as critical workers.
-Additionally, this applies to both full-time and part-time employees, and will remain in effect through December 31, 2020, consistent with the FFCRA.
+Additionally, this applies to both full-time and part-time employees.
+The university extended this policy through June 30, 2021.

-Download the Request for Emergency Paid Sick Leave form.
+Download the Request for COVID-19 Emergency Paid Leave form.